A. NEWSPAPER ARTICLES AND COLUMNS

 The Walter R. Fletcher Memorial Award

 Sponsored by The Westminster Kennel Club in memory of legendary dog show reporter Walter Fletcher, this annual award goes to the reporter who best exemplifies continued press coverage of dog shows in America.
-The writer must have written a bylined article in a print or online general interest publication about a dog show (or shows).
-The winner will be honored with a reserved seat in the Walter Fletcher Memorial Chair for both nights of the 2018 Westminster Kennel Club Dog Show.
+The writer’s work must appear in a print or online publication with coverage generated from Westminster Week events.
+The winner will be honored with a reserved seat in the Walter Fletcher Memorial Chair for both nights of the 2021 Westminster Kennel Club Dog Show.
 The chair is located at the end of the front row, in the working press section, on the arena floor of Madison Square Garden.
-The winner will also receive $300.
+The winner will also receive $500.

 Dogwise Best Book Award